 This project was interesting because I was a UX designer, data analyst, and data engineer.
 The tools we built would later be used by 5,000+ people.
-I learned how to user test, rapidly iterate, and design with empathy for the user.
+I learned how to user test, rapidly iterate, and design with empathy for users.

-I worked on a team with one other designer “Maisy” and one Tableau developer “Daisy.”
-Maisy and Daisy worked on the public tool, while Daisy and I worked on the internal tool.
+I worked on a team with one other designer and one Tableau developer.
+The Tableau developer and I worked on the internal tool, while the other designer worked on the public dashboard.
 I owned designs and conducted testing and research.

 To begin, we scanned through the state legislature to scope out the project.
 A bill that had been passed outlined requirements of the external dashboard.